crytic/building-secure-contracts/development-guidelines/non-standard-tokens.md

 ## Missing Revert

-These tokens do not revert when a transfer fails due to missing funds.
-Protocols that integrate these tokens must include a check for the transfer success status in the function's return value and handle the failure case appropriately.
+These tokens do not revert when a transfer fails, e.g. due to missing funds.
+Protocols that integrate these tokens must include a check for the transfer function's returned boolean success status and handle the failure case appropriately.

 | Token                                                                                                | Notes |
 | :--------------------------------------------------------------------------------------------------- | :---- |